iiasa/Condor_run_R/README.md

 ### Jobs do not run but instead go on hold
 Likely, some error occurred.
 First look at the output of the ``Condor_run[_basic].R`` script for clues.
 Next, issue `condor_q -held` to review the hold reason.
-If the hold reason  is `Failed to initialize use log to <some path on a network drive>`, try submitting the job from a local disk instead so that the log files go to a local disk, avoiding the potential flakyness of the network drive.
+If the hold reason  is `Failed to initialize user log to <some path on a network drive>`, try submitting the job from a local disk instead so that the log files go to a local disk, avoiding the potential flakyness of the network drive.